muhammad-mneina/Smiley/README.md

 # Smiley
-Responsive website for a fictional design agency, learned via SuperHi's Plan, Design + Code course.
+• responsive website for a fictional design agency <br>
+• learned via SuperHi's Plan, Design + Code course.  <br>
-A live preview of the site can be viewed at: https://smiley-agency.superhi.com
+• live preview of the site can be viewed at: https://smiley-agency.superhi.com